Arrhenius

 Host data centre

-NSC, Linköping University
+NAISS, Linköping University

 Description

-- A HPC partition with 424 AMD Turin 128-core CPUs and 382 GPU nodes, each with four Grace Hopper Superchips from Nvidia
+- A HPC partition with 424 AMD Turin 128-core CPUs and 382 GPU nodes, each with four Grace Hopper Superchips from NVIDIA

-- One partition for cloud computing
+- One partition for persistent computing and data with a cloud interface

 - One partition dedicated to sensitive data

-- A fast 29 PB parallel file system for storage.
+- A fast 29 PB parallel file system for storage

 The system is named after Swedish geologist and chemist Carl Axel Arrhenius who discovered the mineral gadolinite.